How far does a $10,000 relief grant go toward helping a Seattle restaurant stay afloat amid the coronavirus?

 “The 15th of the month is creeping up, and I will have to pay all those bills again,” Wetzel said.

 They plan to reopen.
-One advantage: they won’t have high labor costs since only he and his wife work in the restaurant.
-They will focus solely on takeout and delivery apps since the Amazon lunch rush makes up the majority of their business.
+One advantage: They won’t have high labor costs since he and his wife are the only employees.
+They will focus solely on takeout and use delivery apps since the Amazon lunch rush makes up the majority of their business.

-They won’t pivot to another Chinese cuisine or hide that they do Wuhan food.
+They won’t pivot to another Chinese cuisine or hide that they prepare Wuhanese dishes.

 “This is who we are,” Wetzel said.